 Immunization Schedules

-Children and teens in the United States usually need proof that all their immunizations are up-to-date before they can start school or day care.
+Children and teens in the United States usually need proof that their immunizations are up-to-date before they can start school or day care.
 Also, students of any age entering college usually need to have a written record showing that their immunizations are up-to-date.

 The CDC may recommend certain immunizations for people who are going to travel to a foreign country.
-For more information, see the topic Travel Health.